cs-products/cs-activepieces/packages/pieces/custom/gimmy/README.md

-# pieces-Gimmy
+# pieces-gimmy

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-Gimmy` to build the library.
+Run `nx build pieces-gimmy` to build the library.